rudderlabs/rudder-sdk-android/README.md

 );
 ```

-For more detailed documentation check [the documentation page](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-android-sdk).
+For more detailed documentation, click [**here**](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-android-sdk).

-## Register your callbacks
+## Registering your callbacks

 For device mode destinations, you can register callbacks, which will be executed after the native SDK has been successfully initialized.
 Use the `onIntegrationReady` method to register your callback.